ylchen333/hpr_3dgs/notes_papers/MYNOTES.md

     -> learn inversion function (independent of gamma) -> encoder/decoder arch, through one pass output some features (trained), decoder takes in an input (point cloud, features from encoder) and outputs a gamma -> makes query for gamma cheaper

+/data/blender/lego

+in actual 2dgs visualization/rendered scenarios, idt we can actually control camera dist from the gaussian scene, this is user controlled.